 The University of Leeds has a clear part to play in making Leeds, its communities and the wider Region the great place it is.
-We are proud of our commitment to being a positive partner in society, and we all benefit from working collaboratively with inspirational individuals and organisations within and way beyond Campus.
-Together, the University and the Region’s vibrant, active Third Sector create a collective of amazing and committed people, with skills and knowledge to share and build on.
+We are proud of our commitment to being a positive partner in society, and in delivering programmes that create positive change in society.
+The University and staff also benefit from working collaboratively with inspirational individuals and organisations beyond Campus.

 - Develop opportunities for collaboration that lead to positive social change

 - Respond to the varied needs of the evolving Third Sector in a timely way